bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle.md

 But actually, I mean I was giggling when I read the paper and the shout out to Zerolink.
 But then the question that I have is I mean we could also do ZeroLink not on Tor but on a mixnet would that work too?

-Adam Gibson: 00:45:26
+Adam Fiscor: 00:45:26

-Bear in mind that all the coinshuffle implementations are actually using a server and you know in theory you can use just a bulletin board server where participants are posting their messages but they are actually using for coordination and host protection and things like that I think.
+Bear in mind that all the CoinShuffle implementations are actually using a server and you know in theory you can use just a bulletin board server where participants are posting their messages but they are actually using for coordination and host protection and things like that I think.
-So yes, you can say that coinshuffle is wasabi without TOR and you know what I mean.
+So yes, you can say that CoinShuffle is wasabi without TOR and you know what I mean.
-So yes, definitely, but then you will call it coinshuffle because CoinShuffle is using a mixnet, that's the thing about it.
+So yes, definitely, but then you will call it CoinShuffle because CoinShuffle is using a mixnet, that's the thing about it.

 Aviv Milner: 00:46:23